buzzqw/TUS/OBSS/markdown-separati/en/26-goods-and-services.md

 **Smoke Pellet** 25 gp, this small clay sphere contains two alchemical substances separated by a thin barrier.
 When the sphere is broken, the substances combine and fill a melee area with a cloud of harmless blackish smoke.
 The smoke pellet works like a smoke stick, but the smoke remains for 1 round before dispersing.
 You can throw a smoke pellet as a touch attack with a range of 3 meters.

-**Alchemist's Fire** 20 gp, you can throw a flask of alchemist's fire as a splash weapon.
+**Alchemist' \*\*s Fire** 20 gp, you can throw a flask of alchemist' \*\*s fire as a splash weapon.
 Treat the attack as a ranged touch attack with an improvised weapon, with a range of 3 meters.

 A direct hit deals 1d6 fire damage.
 All creatures within melee range of where the flask landed take 1 fire damage as a splash effect.
 In the round following a direct hit, the victim takes an additional 1d6 fire damage.
 The victim can use 1 Action to attempt to extinguish the flames before taking this additional damage.
 A DC 15 Reflex Saving Throw is required to extinguish the flames.
 Using 2 Actions gives the character a +2 bonus to the Saving Throw.
 Diving into water or smothering the flames with magical means automatically extinguishes the flames.

 **Plaster of Paris**: 5 sp, this dry white powder, mixed with water, thickens within an hour to create a solid material.
 It can be used to create a cast of a footprint or bas-relief, fill holes or cracks in walls, or (if applied to a cloth covering) to set a broken bone.
 Hardened plaster has Hardness 1 and 5 Hit Points per 2.5 centimeters of thickness.
 A 2 kg jar of plaster can cover a melee radius to a depth of 2.5 centimeters, create five casts for the forearm or calf of a Medium-sized creature, or two complete casts for an arm or leg.
 Single use.

-**Liquid Ice** (vial) 40 gp, also known as *alchemist's ice*, this blue crystalline fluid begins to evaporate as soon as it's removed from its container.
+**Liquid Ice** (vial) 40 gp, also known as *alchemist' \*\*s ice*, this blue crystalline fluid begins to evaporate as soon as it' \*\*s removed from its container.
 In the next 1d6 rounds, it can be used to freeze a liquid or cover an object with a thin layer of ice.
 You can also throw liquid ice as a splash weapon.
 A direct hit deals 1d6 cold damage, while creatures within melee range take 1 cold damage from the splash.
 The package contains 3 doses.

 **Alchemical Grease** 5 gp, each jar of this blackish substance can cover a Medium creature or two Small ones.
 Covering yourself with alchemical grease gives you a +4 bonus to wrestling checks and to escape grapples.
 The effect lasts for 4 hours or until the grease is washed off.